top of page

 Membership Requirements

-• Show a clear connection between organizational or individual work and Next 100 Colorado’s mission to establish a more just and inclusive public lands system by promoting workforce diversity, access for and engagement with people of color communities, and representation of the complex history of the U.S.
+3. Focus on increasing diversity, equity, and inclusion in public lands through organizational work that promotes Next 100 Colorado’s mission to establish a more just and inclusive public lands system by championing workforce diversity, access for and engagement with BIPOC communities, and representation of the complex history of the U.S.

 Member Application Process